Chosen Farms

 Standardbred Turkey

-This quintessential American bird is as exquisite in flavor as it is beautiful.
-Our turkeys grow over a 6-8 month period to develop burgundy-hued beefy dark meat and exquisite white meat.
-Plentiful subcutaneous fat reserves render as the bird roasts keeping its meat incredibly juicy and moist throughout the cooking process.
-Forget about a standing rib roast or same old holiday brisket, heritage turkeys will stun with an old-world flavor that made them the most prized poultry throughout the world.
+Our heritage turkeys are grown slowly over a 6–8 month period, allowing them to develop deeply colored, burgundy-hued dark meat alongside rich, satisfying white meat.
+Generous subcutaneous fat reserves render as the bird roasts, naturally basting the meat and keeping it exceptionally juicy throughout the cooking process.
+Forget the standing rib roast or the same old holiday brisket—heritage turkey delivers an old-world depth of flavor that once made it the most prized poultry in the world.

 The Chosen Standards